scorteanucosmin/UniTask/README.md

 * Consuming loop timing is not the same as `StartCoroutine`, it uses the specified `PlayerLoopTiming` and the default `PlayerLoopTiming.Update` is run before MonoBehaviour's `Update` and `StartCoroutine`'s loop.

 If you want fully compatible conversion from coroutine to async, use the `IEnumerator.ToUniTask(MonoBehaviour coroutineRunner)` overload.
 It executes StartCoroutine on an instance of the argument MonoBehaviour and waits for it to complete in UniTask.

-For UnityEditor
----
-UniTask can run on Unity Editor like an Editor Coroutine.
-However, there are some limitations.

-* UniTask.Delay's DelayType.DeltaTime, UnscaledDeltaTime do not work correctly because they can not get deltaTime in editor.
-Therefore run on EditMode, automatically change DelayType to `DelayType.Realtime` that wait for the right time.
-* All PlayerLoopTiming run on the timing `EditorApplication.update`.
-* `-batchmode` with `-quit` does not work because Unity does not run `EditorApplication.update` and quit after a single frame.
-Instead, don't use `-quit` and quit manually with `EditorApplication.Exit(0)`.

 Compare with Standard Task API
 ---